QubesOS/qubes-doc/configuration/usb-qubes.md

 ### Automatic setup ###
-R4.0 only!
-R3.2 users please read the [manual setup] below!

 To allow USB keyboard usage (including early boot for LUKS passphrase), make sure you have the latest `qubes-mgmt-salt-dom0-virtual-machines` package (simply [install dom0 updates]) and execute in dom0: